ganastor/htpc-download-box/README.md

 - [Deluge](http://deluge-torrent.org): torrent downloader with a web UI
 - [NZBGet](https://nzbget.net): usenet downloader with a web UI
-- [Jackett](https://github.com/Jackett/Jackett): API to search torrents from multiple indexers
+- [Prowlarr](https://wiki.servarr.com/prowlarr): API to search torrents and usenet from multiple indexers
 - [Bazarr](https://www.bazarr.media/): A companion tool for Radarr and Sonarr which will automatically pull subtitles for all of your TV and movie downloads.

 **Download orchestration**: